ThallesVicenzo/rpg_challenge/README.md

 # rpg_challenge

+Email: candidato@tabulero.com.br
+Password: 123456

- Here it is the project Flutter doctor:
+Here it is the project Flutter doctor

  Doctor summary (to see all details, run flutter doctor -v):
 [√] Flutter (Channel master, 3.9.0-15.0.pre.10, on Microsoft Windows [versÆo 10.0.19045.2965], locale pt-BR) [√] Windows Version (Installed version of Windows is version 10 or higher)